Heather Graham: Personal life

 Graham has been estranged from her parents in the past.
 Regarding the media's perception of her relationship with her parents, she stated: "I don't really like to talk about my parents because I just feel that it gets misinterpreted in the press."

 Graham has been practicing transcendental meditation since 1991 after being introduced to it by David Lynch.
 She has also expressed her dislike of reality television, stating in a 2007 interview: "I think some of it, it seems strange – why do we all want to watch people be so miserable?
 Other people's pain and misery – it seems kind of sad."

 In 1992, Graham dated James Woods, her co-star in the film Diggstown.
-She later dated rock star Adam Ant.
+She later dated British singer Adam Ant.

-From 2008 to 2011, she was in a relationship with Israeli screenwriter Yaniv Raz.
+From 2008 to 2011, she was in a relationship with screenwriter Yaniv Raz.
 She also dated Heath Ledger, after the couple met in the Czech Republic during the summer of 2000, where she was filming From Hell and he was filming A Knight's Tale.

 She has been dating real estate investor and world record snowboarder John de Neufville since 2022.